jdreo/elpida/README.md

 # About

-The Elpida protocol idea arised jointly in the [IEEE Task Force on "Automated Algorithm Design, Configuration and Selection"](https://sites.google.com/view/ieeeaadcs/home), and in the ["Benchmarked: Optimization Meets Machine Learning" workshop ](https://www.lorentzcenter.nl/benchmarked-optimization-meets-machine-learning.html).
+The Elpida protocol idea arised jointly in the [IEEE Task Force on "Automated Algorithm Design, Configuration and Selection"](https://sites.google.com/view/ieeeaadcs/home), and in the ["Benchmarked: Optimization Meets Machine Learning"](https://www.lorentzcenter.nl/benchmarked-optimization-meets-machine-learning.html) workshop.

 The name "Elpida" means "hope/expectation" in greek (ελπίδα), as a reference to what remain in the (black) "box" in the *Pandora* tale of the ancient greek mythology.